developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 Unless **_all four_** of the above conditions are true, the value in this tag is ignored.

 **Notes**:
-* If no camera shortcut exists on the device lockscreen, use of this tag is not required.
+* If no camera shortcut exists on the device lock screen, use of this tag is not required.
 * Disabling access to the camera app from the lock screen also disables it from the User-Mode screen on some devices, even if the camera is explicitly allowed in User Mode.
 See additional notes below.

 **To prevent use of the camera, Zebra recommends using this tag <u>and</u> removing the camera app from the User Mode screen**.